HashFarmer/about-the-epidemic/README.md

 if the crowd fail, soon or later, it will blow another time.

-from the start of protecting basic surviving rights（foxconn），to cracking lockdown, to demanding politcal rights, where it will go?
+from the start of protecting basic surviving rights（foxconn），to cracking lockdown, to demanding politcal rights(shang hai), where it will go?